MarceloCFerraz/GitCheatSheet/readme.md

 ```bash
 git fetch origin
 ```
-`git fetch` updates your local knowledge of the remote repository without making any changes to your local branches.
+`git fetch` updates your local knowledge of the remote repository without changing your local branches.
 This ensures that you're comparing your local changes to the most recent state of the remote branch.
+You can also combine it with other useful tags:

+- `--all`: fetch from all remotes
+- `--set-upstream`: set upstream for git pull/fetch
+- `-t` or `--tags`: fetch all tags and associated objects
+- `-n`: do not fetch all tags (same as `--no-tags`)

 2. Run the `git diff` command to see the differences between your local branch and the remote branch:
 ```bash